Skip to main content

 A process is a high-level set of activities that transform inputs into outputs to achieve a specific goal.
 It represents the “what” of business operations – what needs to be done to accomplish an objective.
 In essence, a process is more surface-level and is indicative of a business’s efficiency.

-A procedure, on the other hand, is a detailed, step-by-step set of instructions that describe how to perform a specific task within a process.
+A procedure, on the other hand, is a detailed, step-by-step set of instructions that describes how to perform a specific task within a process.
 It represents the “how” – how to execute a particular activity.

-Processes vs Procedures: Key Differences
+Process vs Procedure: Key Differences

 Process: Broader in scope, encompassing multiple activities and potentially spanning across departments.